Nature & wildlifearound Darwin

 On the islands

-Travel 80 kilometres north of Darwin to explore the dense rainforests, sandy beaches, mangroves and rock pools of the Tiwi Islands.
+Travel 80km north of Darwin to explore the dense rainforests, sandy beaches, mangroves and rock pools of the Tiwi Islands.
 Birders, take stock of the largest colony of Crested Terns in the world, try to catch a glimpse of the endangered Tiwi Hooded Robin or spot the more common Red-necked Stint.

 If it’s marine life you’re after, look just offshore to find whales, dolphins, dugongs, four rare species of marine turtles and more than fifty species of fish.